 However, thanks to high-tech medical advances in drug therapy and genetics, children with CF are diagnosed earlier, adding quality years to their lives.

 How do I know if my child has CF?

-- Screening and follow up services for newborns: All newborns at Children’s are screened for CF. About 30 babies are born in Georgia each year with CF. Babies are typically diagnosed at about one month of age, before showing signs of the disease.
+All newborns are screened for CF. Approximately 30 babies are born in Georgia each year with CF. Babies are typically diagnosed within the first month of life, even before showing signs of the disease.

 - Bronchoscopy: This test examines your child’s throat, larynx, trachea and lower airways.